 I began ballet at four years old and jazz at 8.
 I had a personality that leant towards being 'shy' and dancing in front of anyone freaked me out.
 Thanks to the firm but an encouraging push from my mother who saw potential in me, I kept going!
 Fast forward a few years and I was a different child, I gained confidence and a passion for dance which made me come alive!
 I loved the challenge of learning new movements as I got older and particularly enjoyed the end of year dance shows!
 I completed Advanced and a Solo Performance Diploma in NZAMD Jazz in my late teen years while teaching dance in Papamoa/Te Puke.
 I also trained in contemporary dance at Dance Education Centre and I fell in love with this style.
 I later went on to many different travel/work adventures around the world where I eventually realised I missed dance way too much, which resulted in a desire to pick up adult classes here in Tauranga.
 Thanks to the encouragement and guidance from my ballet teacher I recently completed a Diploma in Vocational Graded Examination in Dance: RAD Advanced 2 Ballet.
 I could hardly believe I was back en pointe all those years later but I am proof that if you work hard and believe in yourself, you can do anything you set your mind too!
 I'm a true believer that you're never too old to dance or start dancing!
 I have been privileged to have been exposed to a variety of different dance styles, in choreographing, teaching and performing!
 I love being on stage and communicating more than just movements when I dance.
 Dance is really powerful and I love watching people come alive when they dance!
 I can't wait for another year here at Rise Dance!

-Royal Academy of Dance, Registered Ballet Teacher, Jazz, Hip Hop, Lyrical, Musical Theater, Contemporary, Administrator.
+Office Manager and Administrator, Royal Academy of Dance Certified Ballet Teacher, Jazz, Hip Hop, Lyrical, Musical Theater, Contemporary!

 My passion for dance began in 2014 when I attended my first Hip Hop classes.
 After up-skilling through these classes, I gained the confidence to attend auditions and was selected for my first competition crew in 2015!
 Since then, I have continued to grow through classes, competitions and workshops.
 These experiences have given me the skills and knowledge that have allowed me to compete in many Hip Hop competitions, both Nationally and Internationally.
 I now look forward to sharing the experience I’ve gained by creating fun and challenging Hip Hop classes to inspire young, upcoming dancers at Rise!